 The "Clinical" SLEDAI-2K score is the SLEDAI-2K assessment score without the inclusion of points attributable to any urine or laboratory results including immunologic measures.
-Its use may permit earlier clinical decisions to be made without waiting for immunologic measures (including anti-dsDNA antibodies and C3, C4, and CH50 complement levels).
+Its use may permit earlier clinical decisions to be made without waiting for immunologic measures

 However, in any circumstance where the "Clinical" SLEDAI-2K score is used, sites must subsequently update the SLEDAI-2K assessment when laboratory data become available so that the full SLEDAI-2K score is made available to the Sponsor.

-A quick Reference Guide will be provided to all study personnel, which contains detailed protocol-specific clarifications and extensions of SLEDAI-2K clinical parameter definitions and a guidance for correlating SLEDAI 2K and BILAG-2004 clinical parameters.
+A quick Reference Guide will be provided to all study personnel, which contains detailed protocol-specific clarifications and extensions of SLEDAI-2K clinical parameter definitions and a guidance for correlating SLEDAI-2K and BILAG-2004 clinical parameters.